Fiono11/cli/README.md

 This tutorial demonstrates how to set up a threshold signature scheme with **2 participants** and a **threshold of 2** (both participants are required to sign).

-**Note:** Each CLI command must be run individually by each participant.
-Outputs must be manually gathered and shared between participants using out-of-band communication or by running each participant's steps on the same machine.
+**Note:** Each step of the protocol and the corresponding CLI command must be run individually by each participant, except the last two steps (aggregation and submission).
+Outputs of other participants must be shared using out-of-band communication and manually created if run on different machines.
+But can also be run automatically on the same machine.

-### Step 1: Generate Key Pairs for Participants
+### Step 1: Generate Key Pairs

 Each participant generates their own key pair using `subkey`.